Ambrick/Android-app-Find-prime-numbers/README.md

 ### "Android app: Find prime numbers"
 #### About:
-Android application "Android app: Find prime numbers" is a simple project for learning the basics of mobile software development on Java.
+"Android app: Find prime numbers" is a simple android project for learning the basics of mobile software development on Java.
 #### Task 1:
 Create the app that:
 - Has 6 buttons with random numbers, that you can tap;